 Apply for PCSA

-Being a PCSA delegate or representative provides a unique opportunity to represent your university in the ceramics community and is a valuable way to network for your future career.
-Furthermore, the PCSA is an important opportunity for you to help reach and serve the next generation of ceramic materials professionals, while promoting awareness of ceramic science and engineering to the general public.
-The PCSA delegates and representatives also benefit from various leadership and professional development opportunities.
+Being a PCSA delegate provides a unique opportunity to represent your university in the ceramic and glass community and is a valuable way to network for your future career.
+Furthermore, the PCSA is an important opportunity for you to help reach and serve the next generation of ceramic and glass materials professionals, while promoting awareness of ceramic and glass science and engineering to the general public.
+The PCSA delegates also benefit from various leadership and professional development opportunities.

 - Both undergraduate and graduate students are welcome.

 - PCSA delegates meet to coordinate efforts at the annual business meeting held the weekend prior to the MS&T conference.

 - Students are required to be a member of Material Advantage or ACerS Global Graduate Researcher Network (GGRN), depending on if an undergraduate or graduate student:

 What does it take to be a PCSA Delegate?

 - Leadership qualities